SHORT STORY 18

-Back at the interrogation facility, I was led by a pair of soldiers down more identical corridors until they opened a door into a lab.
-They waited outside while I glanced about the large room devoid of life.
+Back at the interrogation complex, I was led by a pair of soldiers down more clinical corridors until they opened a door into a forensic's lab.
+My escourts waited outside while I glanced about the large room devoid of life.
 “Hello?
 Bonjour?
 Anyone?”

 “Hey, hi, how's it going?”
-I smiled, as a young woman in glasses and lab coat poked her head around a corner.
-She was sitting at a work station, still typing into her laptop as I approached.
+I smiled, as a young woman in a lab coat, poked her head around a corner.
+She was sitting at a work station, still typing on her laptop, as I approached.
 “Sorry.
 Do you speak English?”

 “Of course,” she said coldly, sitting next to an array of test-tubes full of blood.
 “How can I be of assistance?”